nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 ### Content types for consumer and provider systems ###

-Each of the systems in scope of the CDS API act as both provider and consumer in different interactions:
+Each of the systems in scope of the API act as both provider and consumer in different interactions:

 | Interaction                 | Provider | Consumer |
 | -----------------------     | -------  | ------- |